 We are deeply concerned that in the midst of this worldwide turmoil, your government is dismantling a climate action plan that was 10 years in the making.
 That plan included a cap-and-trade program that reduced emissions from large industrial sources in a cost-effective way, while generating billions of dollars that were being used to reduce emissions from schools, farms, hospitals, housing, the municipal sector, and the transportation sector.

 In Ontario where the greatest sources of climate emissions are the transportation sector (33%), buildings (22%), and industry (18%), we need policies and programs that can cut climate emissions from these sources deeply and quickly.
 The good news is that many of the actions needed will produce immediate benefits for human health, health care costs, the cost of living, and the economy.

-We implore you to put a new climate action plan in place as quickly as possible; one that will ensure that Ontario meets it obligations under the Paris Agreement; one that will provide immediate health benefits and health care savings for Ontario residents; one that will produce new local jobs and new economic opportunities.
+We implore you to put a climate action plan in place that will ensure that Ontario meets it obligations under the Paris Agreement and go further to keep global warming below 1.5 degrees celsius.
+This will provide immediate health benefits and health care savings for Ontario residents, and will produce new local jobs and new economic opportunities.
 Climate change is NOT a partisan issue.
 It is the public health crisis of our generation.
 The future of our children and grand-children depend upon decisive action by you and your government today.